-C D STT Trenult(s) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 08/24/2018 Reso - Capter 800 Tusts - 800 Special Treatment Trust I Assets Placed in a Trust I Assets Placed in a Trust I Assets Placed in a Trust A Special Treatment Trust Overview Revised 08/24/2018 Policy Special Revised OB Special Treatment Trust Overview Revised OB/24/2018 Policy Special Revised OB/24/2018 Policy Special Revised OB/24/2018 Policy Special become eligible for ALTSS.
-Too-#sists in a STT authorized to recover the cost of these benefits t There are three types of STT.
-Trusts for Individuals Under Age 65 w Income-Only Trusts, and Pooled Trusts.
-The trust must meet certain conditions to qualify as a STT Many of these conditions apply to all three STT types, and some neet these conditions disqualifies the trust from special treatment.
-All STTs eet all conditions for special treatment.
-801 Trust Overview 801 Trust Overview Policy A trust is a legal arrangement in which a person or organization, II Date of creation Description The trust must be created on or after August 11, 1993.
-Boo Non-Special Treatment Trusts Boo Non-Special Treatment Trusts Boo Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts Heavy - Character Monthlement NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust 8 Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Parcy - Oxpter 800 Trusts - 800 Special Traitment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
-D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi, Nitry - Oracles 05 Tratic add Sporce Treatment Trats Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
-End of inserial constitu-
+🛋 🗹 🖻 STT IT Invest(t) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revised 08/24/2018 Pattor - Orapter 800 Trusts - 800 Securi Treatment Trust I Assets Placed in a Trust become eligible for ALTSS.
+The assets in a STT le who would not otherwise qualify due to excess resources or income to are not counted for the income and resource tests.
+In return, AHCCCS is from the trust upon the death of the customer or termination of the trust. with a Disability I Assets Placed in a Trust: Policy When a counted renduces or home property is placed in a trust Palicy - Chapter 900 Transfers - 902 Transfers that may Affect Explosity.
+A Special Treatment Trust Overview A Special Treatment Trust Overview Revised 08/24/2018: Policy Special Policy - Chapter 900 Trust - 805 Special Treatment Trusts Pooled Trusts.
+The trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific kind of STT.
+Failure to meet these conditions disqualifies the trust from special treatment.
+All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
+The conditions that apply to all three STT types are listed in the table below.
+801 Trust Overview 801 Trust Overview Policy A trust is a legal arrangement in which a person or organization, II Condition Date of creation Description The trust must be created on or after August 11, 1993.
+802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised 09/14/2018 Policy Trusts Non-c-Counter 800 Tests NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
+B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Retry + Oxpter 800 Trusts + 801 Special Traitment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainder beneficiary upon the death of the customer.
+D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to the conditi Nitry - Oracle 90 Tratis - 800 Speciel Treatment Tratis Revocable trusts must name AHCCCS as the remainder beneficiary upon the trust being revoked or terminated, or upon the death of the customer.
+End of insertil creatty.